jetsonhacks/camera-caps/README.md

 ![Screenshot](camera-caps-screenshot.png)

+### ROI
+There's a quick and dirty Region of Interest (ROI) feature.
+Select the camera window, then use the left mouse button to select a rectangle.
+The rectangle becomes the region of interest, and the camera window displays only the ROI.
+Press 'Esc' to remove the ROI.
+Only one ROI may be selected, subsequent attempts are ignored after the first.

-### Notes
+### Note
-* If you are running JetPack 5.x, you will need to use the 'jetpack-5.x' branch.
-* Not all cameras provide a V4L2 interface.
+Not all cameras provide a V4L2 interface.
 Some cameras have proprietary interfaces that are not exposed through V4L2.

 ### Installation